civiform/docs/docs/contributor-guide/developer-guide/testing.md

 If you'd like to run a specific test or set of tests, and/or save sbt startup time each time you run the test(s), use these steps:

-1. Bring up an sbt shell inside the Docker container by running:
+1. Bring up an sbt shell inside the unit-test docker-compose stack's civiform Docker container by running:

        bin/sbt-test

 1. Run any sbt commands!
 For example:

        testOnly services.question.QuestionDefinitionTest

+The unit test environment serves the application on port `9100` (http://localhost:9100), and the jvm debug port is `8459` (http://localhost:8459)

 ### Controller tests